minhd-vu/USRP-2020/README.md

 * [Here](https://www.youtube.com/playlist?list=PLFt_AvWsXl0cONs3T0By4puYy6GM22ko8) is a youtube playlist by Sebastian Lague.
 It outlines some of the core elements I would like in a procedurally generated planet such as biomes and oceans.
   * Creation of the planet: 3 methods: a sphere with triangles around the axis, a sphere with triangles the same shape, and an inflated cube.
   * Use a script to generate the mesh of a side of the cube or the "terrain face," then use another script to create six of these to create a cube.
 Then make sure each triangle is equadistant from the center of the sphere.
+  * Create a scriptable objects to easily modify the size and color of the planets.
+  * Use open source Simplex Noise to have smooth noise to deform the sphere to look more like a planet.
+  * Combine multiple noise layers to create a sphere that resembles more of a planet.
 * [Here](https://www.youtube.com/playlist?list=PLFt_AvWsXl0eBW2EiBtl_sxmDtSgZBxB3) is another youtube playlist by Sebastian Lague that walks viewers through procedural land-mass generation.
 It could be integrated in this project to have more depth to the landscape.
 * [Here](https://medium.com/@peter_winslow/creating-procedural-planets-in-unity-part-1-df83ecb12e91) is an article by Peter Winslow which walks an individual through the creation of a low-poly procedural planet.